LaffertyDev/mini-trains/doc/tasks.md

 ## BONUS IMPROVEMENTS

-* When trains die they should play a sound
+* [x] When trains die they should play a sound
-	* and play an animation for derailment
-* OR
-* Trains do not die, they just stop until they can go again

 ## MORNING THOUGHTS

 * You have an upper amount of trains, losing one lets you spawn another
 * Slowly zoom out the camera for increased visual appeal
+* audio is still broken sometimes on score screen

 UI BONUSES